Table of Contents

 How to become Amazon Platinum Seller?

 So, what is a Platinum merchant on Amazon?
-An Amazon Platinum Seller was the highest rank a merchant could reach on the platform.
+An AMZ Platinum Seller was a merchant’s highest rank on the platform.
 It also provided some great perks.
 One of the advantages of having this status was enhanced product listing visibility.
-Platinum sellers could also sell goods in restricted Amazon categories, giving them exclusive access to some clients.
+Platinum sellers could also sell goods in restricted AMZ categories, giving them exclusive access to some clients.
 Such categories were reserved for the highest quality products.

 Merchants could gain Platinum Seller status only by getting an invite from the platform or applying to the support team if they already were Professional Sellers.